Johncci/summer-soccer-camp/README.md

 ## <U>**Motivation**</U>
-The Summer Soccer Camp website was created to advertise a soccer camp for children in Suncroft, co.
+The Summer Soccer Camp website was created to advertise a soccer camp for children in Suncroft, Co.
 Kildare.
 It's goal is to encourage parents to sign up their kids to our soccer camp.
 My motivation for this project is based on my own involvement with training kids from a young age.
 When I was a child there was no such facilities or programs in place.
 I want to create something to give all children a great chance to develop there football abilities from a young age and to make new friends.
 I have found it is a great way to help them develop both physically and mentally.

 The Summer Soccer Camp website is aimed at both parents and their children.
 The Initial view of the website will most likely be from a parent and the information provided is relative to the parent.
 The imagery of the website was created with the intention of making it easier for both the parent and child to gain an insight into what the camp involves.
 The overall aim is that the easy to find information and the imagery will allow both parent and child to reach what is often a mutual decision to attend this summer camp.